Azure/slm-innovator-lab/3_llmops-aistudio/3_2_prototyping/lab3.2.2_promptflow_en.md

 ---
 layout: default
-title: Lab 3.2.2 SLM and LLM comparison with Azure AI Studio Prompt Flow (UI)
+title: Lab 3.2.2 SLM and LLM comparison with Azure AI Foundry Prompt Flow (UI)
 permalink: /3_2_2_prototyping/
 parent: Lab 3.2 Overview
 grand_parent: Lab 3.
-LLMOps for SLM with Azure AI Studio
+LLMOps for SLM with Azure AI Foundry
 nav_order: 622
 ---

-# Lab 3.2.2 SLM and LLM comparison with Azure AI Studio Prompt Flow (UI)
+# Lab 3.2.2 SLM and LLM comparison with Azure AI Foundry Prompt Flow (UI)

 ### Prerequisites

 - An Azure subscription where you can create an AI Hub and AI project Resource.
 - Online endpoint of the fine-tuned model in Azure ML Studio
-- Deployed gpt-4o model in Azure AI Studio
+- Deployed gpt-4o model in Azure AI Foundry

 ### Task